Lex Luger (music producer): 2014–present: International touring, instrumental album and drug addiction

 In February 2014, Luger joined forces with Canadian DJ/producer A-Trak under the moniker Low Pros, with the intention of releasing a collaborative project.
 Their first release was "Jack Tripper", a drug-addled trap song featuring Brick Squad affiliates PeeWee Longway and Young Thug, who had just risen to popularity at the time due to the success of his 2013 singles "Stoner" and "Danny Glover".

 In late 2014, Luger started touring as a live act.
-He signed with agent Wilcox Weaver at Oklahoma City and Los Angeles based Warpath Group in September 2014 for international tour bookings.
+He signed with agent Wilcox Weaver at Oklahoma City- and Los Angeles-based Warpath Group in September 2014 for international tour bookings.
 In January 2015, he signed to EXYT Agency for European and Asian tour bookings.
-Luger has played all over the world with the set consisted of Luger and his DJ, Kino Beats.
-He has had solid success with this endeavor, selling thousands of tickets across the globe as he sold out an entire European tour in May 2015.
+Luger has played all over the world with his DJ, Kino Beats.
+He has had solid success, selling thousands of tickets across the globe as he sold out an entire European tour in May 2015.

-On June 27, 2015, Luger headlined Virginia' fifth annual EpicFest Hip Hop Festival in Richmond, Virginia.
+On June 27, 2015, Luger headlined the fifth annual EpicFest Hip Hop Festival in Richmond, Virginia.

-On March 22, 2016, Luger released his first full length instrumental album.
-The project features his DJ and collaborator KinoBeats as well as his V.A.B.P. collaborators back from his early production days HighDefRazajah, UrBoyBlack and Trama.
+On March 22, 2016, Luger released his first full-length instrumental album.
+The project features his DJ and collaborator KinoBeats as well as his V.A.B.P. collaborators from his early production days HighDefRazajah, UrBoyBlack and Trama.

-Luger opened up about his seven year long battle with drug addiction in an interview with DJ Smallz Eyes in September 2018.
-Stating that he was taking the prescription medication Xanax on a daily basis and was also addicted to ecstasy and marijuana, he was hospitalized four times with one incident being nearly fatal.
-He claimed that he could not distinguish the world from reality for four days.
+Luger opened up about his seven-year battle with drug addiction in an interview with DJ Smallz Eyes in September 2018.
+He stated that he was taking the prescription medication Xanax daily and was also addicted to ecstasy and marijuana, and that he was hospitalized four times, with one incident being nearly fatal.
+He claimed that he could not distinguish his perceptions from reality for four days.
 Luger finally decided to get clean with help from rehab.
 He has been sober from all substances except alcohol since 2017.